dagibbins186/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# An Analysis of a Kickstarter Campaign
-Analysis of kickstarter data to uncover trends
+This analysis examines kickstarter data to uncover trends An analysis of 4,141 instances of kickstarters across 21 countries suggests that successful outcomes happen most often for  music and theater.